mmeyer2k/dcrypt/docs/CRYPTO.md

 # Definitions
 - `SALT` initialization vector generated with `random_bytes`.
 - `COST` integer which will ultimately be passed as cost parameter to `PBKDF2`.
+Can be set to `0` in cases where a high entropy key is supplied for `PASSKEY`.
 - `CIPHER` the chosen cipher method as a string
 - `ALGO` the chosen hmac algorithm as a string
+- `PASSKEY` a password or key selected
+- `ENCRINFO` is the string `encryptionKey`
+- `AUTHINFO` is the string `authenticationKey`
+- `MTEXT` the plaintext message to be encrypted
 - `PBKDF2` is the password-based key derivation function supported by PHP (hash_pbkdf2).
 The parameters are:
     - `ALGO`
     - `PASSWORD` + `CIPHER`